blue-oil/blueoil/docs/tutorial/image_seg.md

     $ ./blueoil.sh train config/{Model name}.yml

-When training is started, training log and checkpoints are generated under `./saved/{Mode name}_{TIMESTAMP}` directory.
+When training has started, the training log and checkpoints will be generated under `./saved/{Mode name}_{TIMESTAMP}`.

-Training is running on TensorFlow backend.
-So you can use TensorBoard to visualize your training process.
+Training is running on the TensorFlow backend.
+So you can use TensorBoard to visualize your training progress.

     $ ./blueoil.sh tensorboard saved/{Model name}_{TIMESTAMP} {Port}